dasarpai/old.dasarpai.github.io/_dsblog/2025-01-17-Adapting-AI Models-to-the-Latest-Information-Methods and Approaches.md

 ![]( /assets/images/dspost/dsp6202-Adapting-AI-Models-to-the-Latest-Information.jpg)

+# Adapting AI Models to the Latest Information: Methods and Approaches

 ## Introduction

 Artificial Intelligence offers numerous advantages over traditional search engines like Google or Bing, but it also has a notable limitation: its knowledge is often frozen in the past.
 Unless a model is retrained or updated with newly available data, it cannot respond effectively to current business, political, social, or scientific developments.